SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 2

 This phrase focuses on non-communicable mental illnesses/diseases.
-The general structure is *disease* + *prevention/treatment*.
+The general structure is *disease + prevention/treatment + action*.

 Generic categories and specific conditions are included. `suicid*` was mentioned specifically in the indicators.
 We used WHO factsheets to add types of mental disorders (<a id="WHOFSmental">[WHO, 2019a](#f7)</a>).
-As the focus this phrase is illness, we did not consider developmental disorders to be relevant. `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.
+As the focus this phrase is illness, we did not include developmental disorders. `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.

 ``` Ceylon =
 TS=